darket-software/bitmessage-node/readme.md

 Bitmessage client for the API written in Node.js.

 This project was forked from RexMorgan/bitmessage-node to implement improvements, since that repo hasn't been updated in years.
+Right now, the TTL defaults to 1 hour to support faster communication in darket nodes.

 ## Install